gmohlamo/pastify.nvim/README.md

 **aboslute_path** - If true, the path will be absolute, if false, the path will be relative to either the current file or current working directory (depending on the **save** option).

-**apikey** - The api key for the online service, if you want to save online.

 **local_path** - The path to save local files in, relative to the current working directory.
 This can be a lua function.
+I'll probably be removing this too...

 **save** - Either 'local' or 'online' or 'local_file'. 'local' will save the image locally relative to the current working directory, 'online' will save the image online, 'local_file' will save the image locally relative to the file path.

-**filename** - The filename to save the image as, if empty pastify will ask for a name.
-This can be a lua function.
+This is also gonna leave...

 **default_ft** - The default filetype to use if the filetype is not in the **ft** table.
+I'll be removing this in an effort to clean up the codebase.

 #### File Types